Book Appointment Now

 Why Should You Choose Mexico for Bariatric Surgery?

-You should choose Mexico for bariatric surgery because of major cost savings without sacrificing quality.
-A gastric sleeve costs $3,995-$6,500 in Mexico.
-The same procedure runs $15,000-$22,000 in the US.
+You should choose Mexico for bariatric surgery because of major cost savings without lower quality.
+A gastric sleeve costs $3,995 to $6,500 in Mexico.
+The same procedure runs $15,000 to $23,000 in the US.
+Border cities like Tijuana sit minutes from California.

 What Makes Mexican Bariatric Surgery More Affordable?